LOG LINE

 artifacts.
 Ultimately, the film is a conversation about art and the places

 art lives.
-A conversation about architecture carried on by artists and
+A conversation about architecture carried on

 craftsmen who don’t just create masterworks but live in them.